breatheco-de/content/src/content/lesson/asynchronous-algorithms-async-await.md

 /*CONSOLE OUTPUT:
 	> Load them! 			//user starts waiting
-					//now user has to wait for the images to arrive, time: unknown... browser: frozen :(
+					//now the user has to wait for the images to arrive, time: unknown... browser: frozen :(
 	> Images loaded! 		//after ?? seconds
 	> I don't like waiting 		//we don't want users to wait that long to see images */